Interdisciplinary Conservatory

 The Interdisciplinary Conservatory was founded in 2022 as a unit of the Chicago College of Performing Arts in which degrees and programs provide students with a larger ratio of coursework between the College's two traditional units, the Music and Theatre Conservatories or a larger ratio of coursework from Roosevelt University's other colleges.

-For information on the master’s and diploma programs, consult the university’s graduate catalog.
+For information on the master’s programs, consult the university’s graduate catalog.

 Admission